Welcome to the homepage of the Centennial Bulb, the

 pictures, stories, facts, and history.

-We Celebrated the One Million Hour Party!
+We Celebrated the One Million Hour Party in 2015!
 As in 2001, and 2011, the Centennial Light Bulb reached

 another milestone of 1,000,000 hours!
 Fun was had by all at Fire Station 6